agoda-com/standards-c-sharp/docs/services/avoid-constructor-over-injection.md

 ## Avoid constructor over injection

-We often encounter components with huge lists of constructor parameters.
-They started with good intentions, but behavior has been added incrementally over time that the constructor - and indeed the service - has become unwieldy.
+We have all encountered components with huge lists of constructor parameters.
+They started with good intentions, but over time more behavior has gradually been added, so the constructor - and indeed the service - have become unwieldy.

 This usually indicates two problems: